Software Documentation

 }

 The defaultPositionRate and defaultColorRate define the default sampling rate for position coordinates and RGB values for LED lights on the drones, in samples/second.
 The position data samples include dx, dy, and dz attributes that are position deltas in meters from the previous position to the sample’s position.
+The position data samples may include a dh heading delta in degrees.
 The samples may or may not include a dt attribute, indicating the time delta from the previous sample to this sample in seconds.
 If dt is present, the time delta is dt seconds (unaffected by defaultPositionRate).
 If dt is missing, the default time delta is 1/defaultPositionRate seconds.
+The homeX, homeY, homeZ, and homeH are the initial coordinates of the drone in the coordinate system defined below.

 The color data samples with integer 8-bit RGB components may or may not include a frames attribute, indicating the time delta from the previous sample to this sample.
 If frames is present, the time delta is frames/defaultColorRate seconds (i.e., it is affected by defaultColorRate).
 If frames is missing, the implied time delta is 1/defaultColorRate seconds.
 The magnitude of the color sample values represents linear intensity.
 Values <10,10,10> are less intense than values <255, 255, 255>.
 Additional intensity scale attributes may be added to the VVIZ specification in the future.